Prominent Ear Non-Surgical Correction (Non-incisional Otoplasty)

 Rare risks and complications:

-Distortion, deformation, muscle and nerve injury.
+Distortion, deformation, muscle, cartilage and nerve injury.

 Anaesthetic anaphylaxis reaction: rashes, difficulty breathing, cardiac arrest.